 Our colleague Larry Liebesman, who spent 11 years as a Department of Justice environmental litigator, has been blogging about federal Waters of the U.S. (WOTUS) rules for years.
 See here and here for recent examples.

-Recently E&E environmental reporter Hannah Norton emailed Larry with questions about how a Biden Administration might approach the thorny legal and policy questions surrounding this issue.
+Recently E&E environmental reporter Hannah Northey emailed Larry with questions about how a Biden Administration might approach the thorny legal and policy questions surrounding this issue.
 Hannah’s incisive article just posted here and since she understandably didn’t have room to include all of what Larry said, we’re sharing his full commentary below:

 1) Would the Congressional Review Act apply to a new WOTUS rule?